XylonFu/JsonlBatch/README.md

 The framework provides two parameters to control how you interact with external services: `MAX_CONCURRENCY` and `REQUESTS_PER_MINUTE`.
 It's important to understand their roles:

   - **`MAX_CONCURRENCY`**: This limits how many tasks can be *running in parallel* at any single moment.
 It's like setting the number of workers on an assembly line.
-This is useful for managing your system's resources (memory, open connections) and for services that limit concurrent connections.
   - **`REQUESTS_PER_MINUTE`**: This controls the *overall rate* at which new tasks are started.
 It's like setting the speed of the conveyor belt feeding the assembly line.
-This is essential for APIs that have a strict rate limit (e.g., "100 calls per minute").

-Set `REQUESTS_PER_MINUTE` to a positive integer in `config.py` to enable it.
-The framework will automatically introduce the necessary delay between starting each task to meet the target rate.
-Setting it to `0` disables this feature, relying solely on `MAX_CONCURRENCY`.

-### Retry Decorator
+### Automatic Retries

-The `utils.py` module provides a powerful `@retry_with_backoff` decorator.
-Apply it to your `process_record` function to automatically handle transient network errors.
+The framework has a built-in, robust retry mechanism to handle transient errors automatically. **You no longer need to add any decorators** to your `process_record` function.

+You can configure the retry behavior globally in `config.py`:

+  - `MAX_RETRIES`: The maximum number of times to retry a failed task.
+  - `RETRY_INITIAL_DELAY`: The initial wait time in seconds before the first retry.
+The delay increases exponentially for subsequent retries.

 ### Handling Synchronous SDKs